 As your community newspaper, the Clarion has much for which we are grateful, and it’s become our tradition to express those blessings to you on this day.

+Chief among the things for which we give thanks are the readers and advertisers who keep us in business.
+Without you, we would not exist.
 It takes an entire community to produce a newspaper.
 There are countless people who help us in the task, and we are grateful for their many and varied contributions.

 Among our blessings are our contributors, who share all sorts of things with our readers, from cooking tips to humor to views on the great outdoors.

 We’re grateful for the talented staff here at the Clarion, who produce a newspaper six days a week.
-It’s a true team effort, with people in multiple departments working together to ensure the paper shows up on your doorstep.

 And there’s our delivery drivers, who refuse to let rain, snow, or dark of night keep them from their rounds.